FREQUENTLY ASKED QUESTIONS - NYFC

 The conferences are given names such as National, American, Central, United, etc. to better identify and locate games on the large NYFC Game Schedule.
 Where groups bring multiple teams from the same park, all efforts are made to ensure the games at the same or nearby locations to allow parents with multiple players easy access to seeing both siblings participate.

 Cheerleaders attend the event and do receive everything that the football players receive.
 However, because they do not require game officials and facilities, they pay a greatly reduced fee.
-Their per person team Package Fees do allow themaccess to the sidelines to cheer just like the football players, as well as the ability to perform for the crowd on the field at halftime.
+Their reduced per person Team Package Fees do allow them access to the sidelines to cheer and be a part of the games just like the football players, as well as the ability to perform for the crowd on the field at halftime.
 It should be noted that those cheerleaders who do not wish to attend through the package are not required to, but if they elect not to, they will attend the games and watch from the bleachers just like all other team spectators.
 Those that are 13 and over would need a pass for admission.

 Question #6 - When Does the Official NYFC Invite & Website Become Updated for the Upcoming Season?

-While the date for the NYFC (American Thanksgiving Weekend) is set immediately after the previous year event, the official invite and other needed materials are posted NLT the July 4th weekend annually.
-The invitations are also mailed out on the July 4th weekend.
+While the date for the NYFC (American Thanksgiving Weekend) is set immediately after the previous year event, the official invite and other needed materials are posted NLT the June 1st annually.
+The invitations are also mailed out to youth football programs on the July 4th weekend.
 That being said, very little changes from year to year so we always leave the previous year information posted to allow all programs looking for details the ability to read and plan from the previous year materials.
 Interested football teams and cheer groups are encouraged to call or email Sports Network International to be placed on a preferred status in our database.

 Question #7 - Why Do We Play Just Two Full, Official Games - Can't We Play More?